 The average size of the openings between pieces of the filter media are represented in microns.
 For example, a 20-micron filter has larger openings than a 5-micron filter.
 Consequently, the 20-micron filter element will let larger particles pass through the filter than the 5-micron media would.

 Bacteria range in size from 0.2 to 2 microns in width or diameter and from 1 to 10 microns in length for the nonspherical specie, so a 1-micron filter will remove most bacteria and cysts.
-If you are on municipal water, the water has already been treated with chlorine, chloramines and/or fluoride to remove bacteria, so chances are you do not have a bacteria problem unless there is a problem with the water pipes between the water reclamation plant and your home.
-If you are on well water and have a bacteria problem, installing a 1-micron absolute water filter at the point of use will remove most of the bacteria (99.9%), however, if your water has tested positive for bacteria, it is safer to install a chlorine injection water sanitizing tank to purify the water before it enters the house, followed by a whole-house filter to remove the chlorine.
+If you are on municipal water, the water has already been treated with chlorine, chloramines and/or fluoride to remove bacteria, so chances are you do not have a bacteria problem, unless there is a problem with the water pipes between the water reclamation plant and your home.
+Although many customer purchase the 1-micron absolute for the kitchen because it can remove some pharmaceutical drugs, too,

 As a general rule, the smaller micron rating for a filter is better, especially if you are on well water, but as with most everything, there is a trade-off.
 Flow capability usually drops off as the micron rating gets smaller, especially if the water has a lot of sediment, which well water often has.
 If the filter at the end of your kitchen sink spout needs to be cleaned frequently, it's a good bet that your water has a lot of sediment.

-We publish four FREE monthly newsletters.
-To subscribe to any or all newsletters, click here: Subscribe to Newsletters
+We publish four FREE monthly email newsletters: Click Here to Subscribe to One or More Newsletters